Statistics Calculators

 • • Confidence intervals — range for a parameter

-• • Hypothesis testing — p-values, t-tests
+• • Hypothesis testing — p-values, t-tests, ANOVA

 • • Regression — relationships between variables